patchamama/The-last-book-page/README.md

 #### In axiosDefault.js:

 1. Now that we have changed the base path for the API route, we need to prepend all API requests in our react application with _/api_.
-Open the axiosDefaults.js file, comment back in the axios.defaults.baseURL and set it to "_/api_"
+Open the axiosDefaults.js file, comment back in the axios.defaults.baseURL, and set it to "_/api_"

 ![base-url.png](frontend/src/docs/deploy/base-url.png)